I recently had my living trust updated after 20 years. Now I regret that I didn't convert the trust to an irrevocable tru...Read more

 Using an Intentionally Defective Grantor Trust to Transfer Assets

 An IDGT is “intentionally defective” because it purposely gives the grantor – the person creating the trust – a right or power that allows the grantor to pay taxes on the income generated by the trust even though the trust assets are not a part of the grantor’s estate.

 In addition, by paying the income taxes, you are also continuing to lower your taxable estate.
 IDGTs work best for assets that are likely to appreciate significantly in value, such as stock or real estate.
-For example, suppose you fund an IDGT with $10 million in assets and it earns 5 percent annually over a 30-year period.
+For example, suppose you fund an IDGT with $10 million in assets, and it earns 5 percent annually over a 30-year period.
 If the trust does not have to pay income tax, it might grow to more than $43 million.
 If the trust needs to pay income taxes from its own assets, its growth would likely be significantly less.

 Bear in mind that when you transfer the assets to the trust, the transfer may be subject to gift taxes.
-Currently, the annual gift tax exclusion is $16,000 (for 2022).
-This means that any person who gives away $16,000 or less to any one individual (anyone other than their spouse) does not have to report the gift or gifts to the IRS.
+Currently, the annual gift tax exclusion is $17,000 (for 2023).
+This means that any person who gives away $17,000 or less to any one individual (anyone other than their spouse) does not have to report the gift or gifts to the IRS.

 If you want to avoid gift taxes, you may be able to sell assets to the trust.
 This is usually done in installments through an interest-bearing promissory note.
 When an asset is sold to an IDGT, there are no capital gains taxes because you are selling something to yourself.
 If the assets in the trust gain more in value than the interest rate, then the sale will still benefit the trust overall.
 This strategy works best when interest rates are low.

 To find out if an IDGT is right for you, contact a qualified estate planning attorney.
 Find an attorney near you.